idranme/silk-cli/README.md

 ## Supported platforms

-On macOS, arm64 and x64 are supported.
-On Linux and Windows, only x64 is supported.
+On macOS and Windows, arm64 and x64 are supported.
+On Linux, only x64 is supported.

 ## Installation